 This long-lived electric blanket is simple, dependable, and easy to use.
 Cuddle up under almost 16 square feet of toasty, heat-retaining polar fleece.
 The best part?
 Unlike anything else on this list, even if it’s not plugged in.. it’s still a blanket.

 This versatile alternative to a USB heated blanket gets up to 104 degrees, while only drawing a mere 4.6 amps.
 The blanket continually draws power from your car battery, so it’s best used while the car is in motion.
-When you’re not using your Roadpro blanket, zip it up into the included carrying case for easy storage.
+(You wouldn’t need to worry about this if you’re using a secondary 12V battery with an integrated 12v outlet) When you’re not using your Roadpro blanket, zip it up into the included carrying case for easy storage.

 ✅ This electric blanket features a 55 Watt, 4.6 Amp low amp draw.

 ✅ Temperatures range from 70 to 104 degrees Fahrenheit.